Defense in ex-cop's trial fears impact of $27M settlement - WTMJ

 Associated Press

-MINNEAPOLIS (AP) — An attorney for a former Minneapolis police officer charged in George Floyd’s death said Monday that he’s “gravely concerned” that the announcement of a $27 million settlement for Floyd’s family makes it impossible for his client to get a fair trial.
+MINNEAPOLIS (AP) — An attorney for a former Minneapolis police officer charged in George Floyd’s death asked the judge Monday to delay the trial, saying the announcement of a $27 million settlement for Floyd’s family could make a fair trial impossible.

-Defense attorney Eric Nelson asked the judge to delay the trial and raised the possibility of renewing his previously unsuccessful motion to move Derek Chauvin’s trial to another city.
+Defense attorney Eric Nelson also raised the possibility of renewing his previously unsuccessful motion to move Derek Chauvin’s trial to another city.

-Nelson also noted that Minnesota Attorney General Keith Ellison’s son, Jeremiah, is a member of the City Council that unanimously approved the settlement, and questioned the timing, though he said he was not making accusations.
-Keith Ellison is leading the prosecution team and often has been present in the courtroom.
+Nelson also noted that Minnesota Attorney General Keith Ellison’s son, Jeremiah, sits on the City Council that unanimously approved the settlement, and questioned the timing, though he said he was not making accusations.
+Keith Ellison heads the prosecution team and often has been present in the courtroom.

 During a break in jury selection, Keith Ellison stopped at Nelson’s table and said: “Is there anything else anyone would like to not accuse me of?”
 Nelson looked at Ellison but did not reply.

 Mayor Jacob Frey deferred questions about the timing of the settlement to City Attorney Jim Rowader, who declined to comment.
-Representatives for both said they were following the judge’s guidance not to comment on any aspect of the criminal proceedings.
+Representatives for both said they were following the judge’s guidance to not comment on the criminal proceedings.

-Prosecutor Steve Schleicher said the state had no control over Frey and the City Council, who announced Friday that Minneapolis had agreed to the settlement.
-Floyd family attorney Ben Crump called it the largest pretrial settlement ever for a civil rights claim.
+Prosecutor Steve Schleicher said the state had no control over Frey and the City Council, who announced Friday that Minneapolis had agreed to the settlement that Floyd family attorney Ben Crump called the largest pretrial settlement ever for a civil rights claim.

-Absent a delay or change of venue, Nelson urged Hennepin County District Judge Peter Cahill to consider giving both sides extra strikes to remove potential jurors for possible bias, and to recall the seven jurors seated last week to ask them how the settlement affected their view of the case.
+Absent a delay or change of venue, Nelson urged Hennepin County District Judge Peter Cahill to consider giving both sides extra strikes to remove potential jurors for possible bias, and to recall the seven jurors seated last week to ask if the settlement affected their view of the case.

-But Schleicher said those jurors already promised they could decide the case based only on evidence presented at trial and urged the court to “take a step back” and determine whether there’s an actual problem before deciding on solutions.
+But Schleicher said those jurors already promised they could decide the case based only on evidence presented at trial and urged the court to “take a step back” and determine whether there’s an actual problem.

 “You would agree it’s unfortunate, right?”
 Cahill asked.

-“It’s certainly not my preference, your honor,” Schleicher replied, adding that it was unclear to him whether news of the settlement would “cut” in favor of the prosecution or the defense.
+“It’s certainly not my preference, your honor,” Schleicher replied, adding that it was unclear whether the settlement news would “cut” in favor of the prosecution or the defense.

 “The problem is, it cuts,” Cahill said.

-Cahill said he would consider the request for a delay, but didn’t think it would be appropriate to grant additional strikes to either side.
-He said he likely would recall the seven previously seated jurors for further questioning.
+Cahill agreed to consider the request for a delay, but didn’t think it would be appropriate to grant additional strikes to either side.
+He said he likely would recall the seven previously seated jurors for further questioning though he already instructed members of the jury pool to avoid all news coverage of the case.

-“I wish city officials would stop talking about this case so much, but at the same time I don’t find any evil intent that they were trying to tamper with this case,” Cahill said.
-The judge has already instructed members of the jury pool to avoid all news coverage about the case.
+He previously denied a request to move the trial, saying coverage of Floyd’s death was so pervasive that moving the trial was “unlikely to cure the taint of potential prejudicial pretrial publicity.”

-Chauvin is charged with murder and manslaughter.
-Attorneys have been questioning potential jurors to settle on 12 who will deliberate and two to be alternates.
+Attorneys must settle on 12 jurors to deliberate and two alternates.
 At least three weeks have been set aside for jury selection.

 Floyd, a Black man, was declared dead on May 25 after Chauvin, who is white, pressed his knee against his neck for about nine minutes.
 Floyd’s death sparked sometimes violent protests in Minneapolis and beyond and led to a national reckoning on racial justice.
 Chauvin is charged with second-degree murder, third-degree murder and manslaughter.

-The first potential juror questioned Monday was quickly dismissed when she volunteered that she had heard about the settlement and presumed it meant the city didn’t feel it would prevail in the civil case.
+The first potential juror questioned Monday was quickly dismissed after volunteering that she’d heard about the settlement and presumed it meant the city didn’t feel it would win the civil case.

 “When I heard that, I almost gasped at the amount,” she said, adding that she couldn’t promise she could disregard it.

-Potential jurors questioned later did not mention hearing of the settlement, and neither attorneys nor the judge directly asked if they were aware of it.
+Potential jurors questioned later didn’t mention hearing of the settlement, and neither attorneys nor the judge directly asked if they were aware of it.

+At least four potential jurors dismissed Monday said they couldn’t be impartial.
+One said he was “appalled” by the video of the arrest.
+Another said he was an educator who works with minority families and could not presume Chauvin’s innocence, while another said he feared for his family’s safety.

+A fourth man who was dismissed seemed to know little to nothing about the case.
+When asked on his questionnaire to describe what he knew, he wrote about an entirely different scenario in which officers went to Floyd’s home and shot him after his girlfriend called police.

 Attorneys seated two jurors on Monday, a Black man in his 30s who works in banking, coaches youth sports and does creative writing as a hobby and a white woman in her 50s who works as an executive assistant at a health care clinic and sells Pampered Chef as a side hobby.

-The man said in his juror questionnaire that he had neutral impressions of both Chauvin and Floyd, saying he didn’t believe Chauvin set out to murder anyone.
+The man said in his juror questionnaire that he had neutral impressions of Chauvin and Floyd, and didn’t believe Chauvin set out to murder anyone.
 He also wondered why other officers didn’t intervene.

 “I don’t know if he was doing something wrong or not, but somebody died,” the man said.
 “Even if you have no intention of doing something and something happens, somebody could’ve still intervened and prevented that.”